konsydong/ruisi/README.md

-# ruisi_history
+# ruisi-history
-This is my project which analyses the history of my ruisi download
+     ruisi-history.py  ---> my project which analyses the history of my own ruisi download history_list.png  ---> show the download data
+     ruisi.xlsx        ---> copy the result from the ruisi-history.py